AlexM02/tinygram/README.md

 ## Benchmark

-### How much time does it take to post a message if followed by 10, 100, and 500 followers? (average on 30 measures)
+### How much time does it take to post a message if followed by 10, 100, and 500 followers?

 | Nb followers  | 10               | 100              | 500              |
 |---------------|------------------|------------------|------------------|